finos/common-domain-model/documentation/source/contribution.rst

 - Namespace: all model components positioned in the correct namespace
 - Descriptions: all model components have descriptions

 The following sections detail that checklist.
+When using the Rosetta Design web application to edit the model, the Contributor should also refer to the `Rosetta Design Guide`_.

 CDM version
 """""""""""